-Mechanical Trades III continues building on skills learned in Mechanical Trades I and II.
-Students are introduced to a variety of welding types and techniques (SMAW, Oxy-Fuel processes and advanced welding applications).
-Safety continues to be addressed allowing students to perform mock accident investigations and complete required forms.
-They will learn to calculate the real cost of accidents and conduct safety meetings.
-Students continue to refine their skills through individual and group projects.
+Mechanical Trades III focuses on a variety of welding types and techniques (SMAW, Oxy-Fuel processes, and advanced welding applications) through individual and group projects.
+Safety continues to be addressed, allowing students to perform mock accident investigations and complete required forms.
+They learn to calculate the real cost of accidents and conduct safety meetings.